Evangelisches Kirchenlexikon: The Encyclopedia of Christianity

 The third revised edition of Evangelisches Kirchenlexikon was translated into English language in a five-volume work called The Encyclopedia of Christianity.
 The work presents both the history and the current situation of the Christian faith today and throughout Christian history.
 These works were published by William B. Eerdmans Publishing Company and by Brill Publishers.

 Several scholars have worked on it from many countries and cultural backgrounds, like Geoffrey W. Bromiley (English Language Editor), John Mbiti, Erwin Fahlbusch, Jaroslav Jan Pelikan, Jan Milic Lochman and Lukas Vischer, David B. Barrett (Statistical Editor).
 These volumes were published from 1998 to 2008, and an online version is available on Brill's website.

+Honors

-The Encyclopedia of Christianity Vol. 3 was nominated as the Book of the Month.
+The Encyclopedia of Christianity Vol. 3 was nominated Book of the month in 2005 by the British academic journal The Expository Times.
 Rudolph W. Heinze states that "meticulous cross-referencing and up-to-date bibliographies are another positive feature of an encyclopedia which should become a standard reference work replacing classic works such as the New Shaff Herzog encyclopedia and its 1955 extension, the Twentieth-century encyclopedia of religious knowledge.
 J. Scott Horrell praised the work, but thought that too few non-German authors were included, especially on topics such as Eastern Orthodoxy that would be improved by authors from countries where Orthodoxy predominates.